 - Enhances natural hair sheen

-Chamomile tea is another alternative way of using Chamomile herb and it is done by rinsing your hair with the cold tea after you have freshly washed and conditioned it.
+Chamomile tea is another alternative way of using Chamomile herb and it’s used by rinsing your hair with the cold tea after you have freshly washed and conditioned it.

 Benefits of Chamomile tea for hair